antique marks - everything you need to know about antique marks

 cadogan (ceramic - lidless teapot - rockingham)

 A peach-shaped teapot without a removable cover and which is held upside down to be filled at the base.
 An internal tube leading up from the base ensures the contents do not spill when it is upright.
 Inspired by a Chinese wine pot, brought to Britain by the Hon Mrs Cadogan.
-First examples produced at rockingham in the late 19thC. antique marks glossary - antique silver tea servicethen meissen, copeland, davenport and other Staffordshire potteries produced similar wares.
+First examples produced at rockingham in the late 19thC. then meissen, copeland, davenport and other Staffordshire potteries produced similar wares.

 john cafe (metalware - silversmith - 1740-1757)